Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### NOT SUPPORTED:
 Specific nodes are required to send the correct control signals to other **'control & monitor'** devices.
-This version now has basic support for the MiHome Heating thermostatic radiator valve (eTRV), but it is a bit temperamental on receiving instruction signals (see issues).
-I believe this is caused by timing issues with the receive window on these devices.
+This version now supports the MiHome Heating thermostatic radiator valve (eTRV), see below.

 ## Processing Monitor Messages

-The **'Monitor'**, **'Control & Monitor'** & **'eTRV'  nodes receive monitoring information from the devices and emit the received parameter values on their output.
+The **'Monitor'**, **'Control & Monitor'** & **'eTRV'**  nodes receive monitoring information from the devices and emit the received parameter values on their output.
 These messages conform to the OpenThings parameter standard.
 All OpenThings parameters received from the device are decoded and returned in the ```msg.payload```.
 I use the returned *SWITCH_STATE* parameter to set the *node.status* of the C&M nodes to say if it is 'ON' or 'OFF', and the *TEMPERATURE* value is used on the eTRV node to show the current temperature.

 For example the 'Adapter Plus' returns the following parameters in the ```msg.payload```: